antmicro/quickfeather-dev-board/README.rst

 Simulation
 ----------

 The board is supported in `Renode <https://renode.io/>`_, the open source simulation framework by Antmicro - you can run a virtual copy of this hardware for software development purposes on your PC.
-A relevant demo script is provided in Renode's `supported boards section <https://renode.readthedocs.io/en/latest/introduction/supported-boards.html>`_.
+A link to the relevant demo script is provided in Renode's `supported boards section <https://renode.readthedocs.io/en/latest/introduction/supported-boards.html>`_.